Solvency Documentation for Asset Protection Transfers in Florida

 Book a Consultation

-Florida’s Uniform Voidable Transactions Act (Chapter 726) provides two paths for a creditor to challenge a transfer.
+Florida’s Uniform Voidable Transactions Act (Chapter 726) gives creditors two paths to challenge a transfer.
 Actual fraud requires proof that the debtor intended to hinder, delay, or defraud a creditor.
 Constructive fraud requires proof that the debtor was insolvent at the time of the transfer or became insolvent as a result of it, and that the debtor did not receive reasonably equivalent value.

 Solvency at the time of the transfer is a complete defense to constructive fraud.
-If the debtor’s assets exceeded liabilities both before and after the transfer, the constructive fraud theory fails regardless of the debtor’s intent or whether value was received.
+If the debtor’s non-exempt assets exceeded liabilities both before and after the transfer, the constructive fraud theory fails regardless of intent or whether value was received.

 Solvency also weakens the actual fraud theory.
 The badges of fraud that courts use to infer intent include whether the transfer left the debtor insolvent or unable to pay debts as they came due.
 A debtor who can demonstrate solvency through contemporaneous documentation eliminates one of the most damaging badges.